LLVM-but-worse/maple-ir/README.md

 Currently, it implements SSA-form based analysis as well as construction and destruction from bytecode to IR.
 The toolchain takes bytecode input, lifts it to SSA IR, transforms the IR, then recompiles back down to bytecode.
 This is done by symbolically executing each method while simulating the stack, similar to how Binary Ninja or IDA Pro's Hex-Rays operate.
-Intraprocedural data-flow analysis is fully implemented.
+Intraprocedural data-flow analysis is fully implemented, and optimizations such as constant folding and copy propogation are implemented as well.
+A CFG Graphviz exporter is also available; see below for examples.

 Maple-IR is not in active development.
 It is on hiatus indefinitely, although code contributions are welcome.
 Please file questions, comments, and issues on the [issue tracker](https://github.com/LLVM-but-worse/maple-ir/issues).